gruntwork-io/cloud-nuke/README.md

 - Deleting all IAM Access Analyzers in an AWS account
 - Revoking the default rules in the un-deletable default security group of a VPC
 - Deleting all DynamoDB tables in an AWS account
+- Deleting all CloudWatch Dashboards in an AWS account

 ### BEWARE!